Collateralized Debt Obligation Definition

 - CMOs are issued by REMICs (Real Estate Mortgage Investment Conduit).
 CDOs are issued by SPEs (Special purpose entities) created by banks which are separately capitalized to assume a high Credit rating for issuing CDOs.

-- CMOs may have different classes of securities depending on the quantum of risk associated with the mortgages and are created by breaking down coupon and principal payment.
+- CMOs may have different classes of securities depending on the quantum of risk associated with the mortgages and are created by breaking down coupons and principal payment.
 CDOs, on the other hand, have tranches created by slicing down the groups of cash flows from various instruments.
 And there have to be at least three classifications.

 #2 – CDOs and MBS